WeidongWan/Separation-of-multiplicative-interaction/README.md

 # Separation-of-multiplicative-interaction
-open-source code of the manuscript submitted to IEEE IoT J
+open-source code of the manuscript submitted to IEEE

 MATLAB Files :